 The role of the environment in our very survival is increasingly undervalued.
 Although Ireland still has a fairly good natural environment in comparison with some other countries, we are putting ourselves in grave danger because of the tendency to damage and even destroy our natural environment in the pursuit of commercial profits.

-Farming activities in Ireland still resonate stronger in Ireland than in other EU countries.
+Farming activities still resonate stronger in Ireland than in other EU countries.
 No other economic activity is so closely interwoven with our human and natural environment as agriculture.
 If farming changes, so too do the ecological and social infrastructures.

 Feasta – along with many other like-minded organisations – has long advocated building resilience into local economies, in order to help counter the destructive economic forces that are wreaking such havoc.